apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/7_ddl_dml.md

 Supported index types include `BTREE` for totally ordered datatypes, `RTREE` for spatial data, and `KEYWORD` and `NGRAM` for textual (string) data.
 An index can be created on a nested field (or fields) by providing a valid path expression as an index field identifier.
+An array index can be created on an array or multiset datatype by providing a sequence of `UNNEST` and `SELECT`s to identify the field(s) to be indexed.

 An indexed field is not required to be part of the datatype associated with a dataset if the dataset's datatype is declared as open **and** if the field's type is provided along with its name and if the `ENFORCED` keyword is